pleaseshutup/mimaCharts/README.md

 type: 'line', // options are line, bar, pie, donut, dial.
 Default is donut
 ratio: '', // force an aspect ratio for the chart. defaults to 2:1
 maxHeight: 'none', // set a maximum height for the chart. defaults to none, obeys aspect ratio
+format: '', // display values as regular numbers (blank), % or $
 scale: {
     lowest: 0, // set the lowest value on the scale, default is zero, set to "auto" to be automatic
     highest: 100, // set the highest value on the scale, leave undefined for automatic